-NIOZ is one of eight institutes of the Netherlands Organisation for Scientific Research (NWO), the national research organisation in the Netherlands operating under the Dutch Ministry of Education, Culture and Science (OCW).
+The Netherlands Organisation for Scientific Research (NWO) is the national research organisation in the Netherlands operating under the Dutch Ministry of Education, Culture and Science (OCW).
 NWO provides the main part of our institute’s basic funding.

 NIOZ and Utrecht University (UU) have been collaborating for over 25 years.
 Since 2015 we have intensified our collaboration on research and teaching in the fields of water and climate.
 Our ten-year cooperation agreement includes a substantial financial involvement of UU in NIOZ.

 UU is an international research university with leading research into fields such as climate and marine ecosystems.
 The university offers various BSc and MSc programmes in these fields, including a new interdisciplinary programme, Marine Sciences, unique to the Netherlands.

 The Caribbean Netherlands Science Institute (CNSI), located on the Dutch Caribbean island of St Eustatius, is a NIOZ-enabled research facility.
 It supports basic, strategic, applied and societal and policy relevant research and education in natural sciences, life sciences, societal sciences and humanities.